marcuj/create-art-store/APIDOC.md

 **Example Response:**

 ```
-5
+5 T2349D
 ```

 **Error Handling:**

 `500` error: "Something went wrong on the server.
 Please try again later."
-- Occurs when reading/writing to database fails
+- Occurs when reading/writing to database fails or code generations fails

 `400` error: "Missing required parameters."
 - Occurs when request is missing one of the four parameters